TeamLapen/VampirismIntegrations/README.md

 ## Configuration
 Integrations can be disabled per mod.
-Some integrations also allow more detailed customization
+Some integrations also allow more detailed customization.

 ## Setting up the development environment